rickeywang/snic-serial-interface/README.md

 # snic-serial-interface
-Some code to implement the SNIC Interface
+Some code to implement the SNIC Interface.
+Could be useful for more reliable serial transactions.